calder-c/NanoleafGPT/readme.md

 ### Prerequisites

 - Python 3.7 or higher
-- Nanoleaf API access token (refer to Nanoleaf's API documentation to obtain this)
+- Nanoleaf API access token (use authhelper.py to obtain this)
 - OpenAI API key for ChatGPT access

 ### Steps